Dandelion’s new system is designed to popularize geothermal heat

 “Our mission is to help enable the widespread adoption of home geothermal,” says Dandelion CEO Kathy Hannun.

 If someone has the cash to buy Dandelion’s system outright–$20,000, or about half the cost of a traditional geothermal installation–they can save more than 60% on annual heating and cooling costs.
 But the company also offers financing with monthly loan payments, so customers without extra money on hand can still make the switch.
-It’s the same business model that solar leasing companies use to sell solar panels affordably; since the monthly payments are lower than traditional utility bills, it makes financial sense.
+It’s a similar business model as solar leasing companies use to sell solar panels affordably; since the monthly payments are lower than traditional utility bills, it makes financial sense.

 The company began testing the business model in 2017, when it launched in the Hudson Valley in upstate New York selling a geothermal system that was already on the market.
 By offering a standard system to all customers, rather than the custom offering of most geothermal installers, it was possible to make it more affordable.